Salt Lake City Sex Crime Defense Lawyer

 - First Degree – Up to life in prison and $10,000 fine

 Defending yourself against charges of a sexual nature can be very complicated due to the emotional testimony and physical evidence involved.
-Don’t go it alone.
 The law offices of Overson Law, PLLC can step in to protect your rights, your freedom, and your reputation.
+Call our Salt Lake City sex crimes defense lawyers right away at (801) 758-2287.
+We are available for free legal consultations.